idaholab/virtual_test_bed/doc/content/microreactors/mrad/mrad_model.md

 ### Overpower Simulation

 The default power values in the input files in this repository are all set at the nominal power (i.e., 345.6 kW for the 1/6 HP-MR core).
 To run the overpower case to simulate the heat pipe cascade failure, the following values need to be changed to the 720 kW overpower level.
+The steady state configuration must be re-generated before the overpower transient may be run.

 !listing /mrad/steady/HPMR_dfem_griffin_ss.i block=PowerDensity